monopole/myrepos/README.md

 # myrepos

-Quickly establish and update clones of remote git repositories on local disk, using a configuration file.
+Quickly establish and update clones of remote git repositories on local disk, using a YAML configuration file.

 Install:
 ```